swiftlang/swift-evolution/proposals/NNNN-deployment-target-conditional-compilation.md

 ```

 Malformed arguments, invalid versions, duplicate platforms, a missing or
 misplaced wildcard, and an unavailable deployment version are errors.
-Unknown
+An
-platforms and invalid `anyAppleOS` versions produce warnings.
+unrecognized platform name produces a warning.

 ### Compilation model